Shasha-777/2024_ia651_Oruganti/student_success_readmefile.md

 #### Simplifying the Model:
-For the Decision Tree model, we pruned the tree by setting maximum depth and minimum samples per leaf.
+For the Decision Tree model, I have pruned the tree by setting maximum depth and minimum samples per leaf.
 This reduced the model's complexity and helped mitigate overfitting.
 For example, limiting the depth to 10 resulted in a more balanced performance between training and test sets.

 #### Ensemble Methods:
-We employed ensemble methods like Random Forest and Gradient Boosting.
+I have employed ensemble methods like Random Forest and Gradient Boosting.
 These methods combine multiple decision trees to reduce the risk of overfitting.
 The Random Forest model, for instance, showed improved generalization and balanced performance across classes.
 After hyperparameter tuning, the best Random Forest model achieved an accuracy of 78% on the test set.

 ### Best Random Forest Report